-What password is used to log in to Google Keep?
+What password is used for logging in to Google Keep?

 How can you hide notes when using Google Keep on the iPad?

-Perhaps you have completed all the items on your to do list in a note or no longer need a note.
-If you want to keep a note, but not see it in your Google Keep notes feed, you can archive the note.
+Perhaps you have completed all the items on your to-do list in a note, or no longer need a note.
+You can archive the note if you want to keep a note but do not see it in your Google Keep notes feed.
 It will remain accessible by clicking on the archive option in the menu you access from the hamburger menu in the top left corner of the app.
 You can unarchive a note from here at any time.

 What is the Google Keep character limit for a note?

 The maximum number of characters in a Google Keep note is 19,999.
 The character limit for a note title is 999 characters.

 Yes, all Google Keep notes are held on your Google server.
 If you delete the app from your phone and install it again later, you should still be able to access all your notes.
 If you deleted all your Google Keep notes, you will be unable to restore them since they would have been deleted from Google.

 How does Google Keep notify collaborators of shared notes?

 Anyone you shared a note with will receive an email informing them of your sharing the note, and they will be able to see it in their Google Keep notes.